Mountains of Mezenc: Location

 Being split between two départements, formerly two administrative regions, two former provinces, two different traditions (Catholic and Protestant), being far from major communication routes and not having a major urban center has contributed to this region's low profile and lack of a strong identity.
 It is, however, a clearly differentiated geographical entity.

-View of the Mezenc massif from the Devès mountains.
+View of the Mezenc Massif from the Devès Massif.
 In the center, Mont Mézenc and on the far right, Montfol.